kvvoya/speedrun-data/README.md

 ## Overview

-Speedrun Data is a Node.js application that can utilizes web scraping to extract information from [speedrun.com](https://speedrun.com) and generate an Excel spreadsheet with leaderboard data for a specific game.
+Speedrun Data is a Node.js application that utilizes web scraping to extract information from [speedrun.com](https://speedrun.com) and generate an Excel spreadsheet with leaderboard data for a specific game.

 ## Features